chelsealuo/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+An alert system for the clock when each session of the pomodoro clock period ends -- maybe playing an animation.